kasev/ECCE/README.md

 # How to use this repository

 * download or clone the repository
-* create virtual environment and connect to it using the first two executible cells in `1_DATA_OVERVIEW.ipynb`
+* in terminal, move to the root of the repository and create virtual environment by running `bash create_ecce_venv.sh`
-* in all jupyter notebooks, always check that you are connected to the `ecce_venv` kernel
+* in the jupyter notebooks, always check that you are connected to the `ecce_venv` kernel
 * (alternatively, if you do not wish to use the virtual environment, make sure that you have installed all required python packages within the `requirements.txt` file: `pip install -r requiremnts.txt`)

 ---